GE

 AJ Bell sits in a competitive part of the market — cheaper than the big incumbents, but not the absolute cheapest.

 Against Hargreaves Lansdown: AJ Bell is materially cheaper on almost every metric.
-HL charges 0.45% on funds (no cap), £11.95 per share deal, and generally positions itself as a premium service.
+HL charges 0.35% on funds (capped at £12.50/mo), £6.95 per share deal, and generally positions itself as a premium service.
 AJ Bell gives you 90% of the same capability at roughly half the cost.
 HL's edge is research depth and brand recognition — but unless you actively use their research, you're paying for something you don't consume.
+See our detailed HL fee breakdown.

 Against Vanguard: If you only want Vanguard funds, Vanguard's own platform at 0.15% is the cheapest option.
 But Vanguard's investment range is limited to their own products — no individual shares, no third-party funds, no bonds.
 AJ Bell wins on flexibility.